Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Introduction

 All in all, our results show a rich connection between entanglement entropy, spread complexity and QRFs.
 The factorization in the chord Hilbert space reveals new lessons for the holographic dictionary of the DSSYK model.

-\paragraph{Plan of the manuscript} In \textbf{Sec}.\,\ref{sec:entanglement entropy} we bipartition the left and right sectors in the one-particle chord space with a factorization map in the DSSYK model to define a natural notion of chord space partial trace and reduced density matrices.
-We also evaluate the entanglement entropy of the density matrices, and we discuss its holographic interpretation in terms of edge modes in the bulk Hilbert space.
-In \textbf{Sec}.\,\ref{sec:RT dS2}, we verify a RT formula in dS$_2$/CFT$_1$ by evaluating entanglement entropy in the boundary theory and matching it to an extremal area in the bulk.
-We discuss the differences with other settings, and we study connections between the results with Krylov spread complexity and its rate of growth.
-We conclude in \textbf{Sec}.\,\ref{sec:disc} with a summary and some future directions.
+\paragraph{Plan of the manuscript} In \textbf{Sec}.\,\ref{sec:Algebra Entropy}, {we define the entanglement entropy between the double-scaled algebras given a chord state in the DSSYK model,\footnote{{Note that this means von Neumann entropy for an operator in each of the algebras; rather than between all the operators of each algebra at once.}} while exemplifying the results} In \textbf{Sec}.\,\ref{sec:RT dS2}, we verify a RT formula in dS$_2$/CFT$_1$ by evaluating entanglement entropy in the boundary theory and matching it to an extremal area in the bulk.
+We discuss the differences with other settings, and we study connections between the results with Krylov spread complexity.
+We conclude in \textbf{Sec}.\,\ref{sec:disc} with a summary{, extensions of our arguments for higher-dimensional (A)dS/CFT holography,} and some future directions.

 We also provide complementary material in the appendices.
 In App.~\ref{app:notation} we summarize the notation used in this work.
-In App.~\ref{app:sine dilaton} we briefly review sine dilaton gravity and its connection with dS JT gravity for the bulk theory interpretation of some of our results; but we do not assume its duality with the DSSYK model for our derivations (our results are consistent with it instead).
-App.~\ref{app:details evaluation RTdS2} contains further details about how to locate the RT surface in our calculation of entanglement entropy in Sec.~\ref{sec:RT dS2}.
-In App.~\ref{app:relational EE} we provide more details about the relational interpretation of the entanglement entropy from the bulk description.
-In App.~\ref{app:Lanzos} we briefly study the Lanczos algorithm for Krylov complexity of operator and states in the two-sided HH state.
-This is applied in App.~\ref{app:details speed limits} to evaluate speed limits in Krylov complexity for states and operators; and in App.~\ref{app:mutual complexity} to compute mutual Krylov complexity for states and operators associated to the reduced density matrices in Sec.~\ref{sec:entanglement entropy}.
+In App.~\ref{app:sine dilaton} we briefly review sine dilaton gravity and its connection with (dS) JT gravity for the bulk theory interpretation of some of our results; but we do not assume its duality with the DSSYK model for our derivations; our results are consistent with it instead. {In App.~\ref{app:WKB approx} we perform the Wentzel-Kramers-Brillouin (WKB) \cite{wentzel1926verallgemeinerung,kramers1926wellenmechanik,brillouin1926mecanique} approximation to evaluate the algebraic entanglement entropy defined in the main text in the triple-scaling limit.} App.~\ref{app:details evaluation RTdS2} contains further details about how to locate the RT surface in our calculation of {{holographic}} entanglement entropy in Sec.~\ref{sec:RT dS2}.
+In App.~\ref{app:relational EE} we provide more details about the relational interpretation of the entanglement entropy from the bulk description. {At last, in App.~\ref{app:details speed limits} we study the Lanczos algorithm for Krylov spread and operator complexity to evaluate bounds on the rate of growth of Krylov complexity.}